Who Are You Supposed to Be?

 "Some serious social dialogue underpinning the repartee" - Melbourne.
 Arts.
 Fashion.

-Most recently, Who Are You Supposed to Be went to Lusk's hometown for the Adelaide Fringe Festival in March 2015.
+Who Are You Supposed to Be traveled to Lusk's hometown for the Adelaide Fringe Festival in March 2015.

 "Done with wit, affection and definitely played for laughs...
 4.5 stars." - Adelaide Theatre Guide

 |Rob Lloyd & Jen Lusk.
 Adelaide Fringe